cx-prog-lang/.github/features/method_call.md

 }
 ```

-The 0th argument of a method call operator can be used to reference the structure itself, allowing a structure to mimic an OOP-style object.
+The 0th argument of a method call operator can be used to access the structure itself, allowing a structure to mimic an OOP-style object.
 In this example, both function members `up` and `down` operate on the structure's data member `count`.

 ```c
 #include <stdio.h>